hokhacminhtri/Ho-Khac-Minh-Tri/src/problem5/README.md

 # Problem 5: A Crude Server

-## I have developed a set of CRUD interfaces enabling users to interact with the service.
-The database for storing resources is PostgreSQL, and I use Sequelize ORM to simplify database operations, allowing developers to work with JavaScript objects instead of raw SQL queries.
+## I have developed a set of **CRUD interfaces** enabling users to interact with the service.
+The database for storing resources is **PostgreSQL**, and I use **Sequelize ORM** to simplify database operations, allowing developers to work with JavaScript objects instead of raw SQL queries.

 ## Run this app: